 Frequently Asked Questions

 Yes, height matters less than technique.
-Many 5'4" paddlers successfully carry 50-pound kayaks using proper shoulder carry form.
+Many 5'4u0022 paddlers successfully carry 50-pound kayaks using proper shoulder carry form.
 Start with lighter boats and use carts when needed.
+The key is finding your balance point and using leg strength rather than arm strength.

 What's the easiest way to load a kayak by yourself?